Manta-Network/docs/docs/calamari/crowdloan.md

 ### **Claim your contribution**

 You can start contributing now.
-Enter your contribution amount in the first input box, and the referral code you got from our Manta community (e.g. from discord, element chat room or twitter).
+Enter your contribution amount in the first input box and the referral code you got from our Manta community (e.g., discord, element chat room, or Twitter).
 Click `Claim your KMA` and accept this operator in your extension.

 ![contribution](crowdloan.assets/contribution.png)